Henry A. Wallace Historic Corn Plot

 Part of the Wallace Legacy

-To mark the importance of Henry A. Wallace’s legacy in agriculture, WCI partnered with Corteva Agriscience (formerly Pioneer Hi-Bred) in the installation of a corn demonstration plot at the Henry A. Wallace Country Life Center.
+To mark the importance of Henry A. Wallace’s legacy in agriculture, WCI partnered with Corteva Agriscience (formerly Pioneer Hi-Bred) in the installation of a corn demonstration plot at the Wallace Farm.

 This new site enhancement celebrates Henry A. Wallace’s critical role in corn hybridization and the founding of Hi-Bred Corn Company (later Pioneer Hi-Bred) in 1926 and provides an additional educational and experiential opportunity for all ages.
 Visitors can walk through the rows of corn, observe the plants during all stages of the growing season and better understand the differences between the hybrid and non-hybrid varieties.